 Your older child can be very useful in establishing your breast milk, in effect, helping out your new-born.

 With your toddler breastfeeding as well as your new-born, this often helps prevent engorgement in the first week post-birth.

 When you tandem feed, it’s very common to feel hungry and thirsty, so eat to hunger and drink to thirst to keep up the level of nutrients that will be needed to provide milk for both.

 The great thing is, there are lots of ways to do this.
 There is no set way for it to be done.

 If you have a toddler and a new-born baby, your toddler is likely only to need very short breastfeeds intermittently, whereas your new-born will need frequent intensive feeding.

-Of course, toddlers are more flexible in the way they come to the breast, and some mothers prefer to feed the baby and the toddler separately, and others would prefer to do it together.
-So you can experiment with lots of different types of positions.
+Toddlers are more flexible in the way they come to the breast, and some mothers prefer to feed their baby and toddler separately.

 Review dates, references & further resources

-If you require the reference sources for this article, please complete the following form.
+If you require the reference sources for this article, please contact us.
 We will complete your request within 28 days.

 Comments / Feedback